-You can apply online for admission to pre-school for the 2025/2026 school year on the Education Authority's website.
-If you prefer, you can request a hard copy of the application
+You can apply online for admission to pre-school for the 2025/206 school year on the Education Authority's website.
+If you prefer, you can request a hard copy of the application form by calling the Education Authority Pre-School Admissions team on 028 9598 5595, email preschooladmissions@eani.org.uk or by contacting your selected pre-school setting.

 We advise parents to carefully examine the Education Authority's Pre-School Admission Guide, and the admissions criteria which apply to pre-school providers in your area offering funded places.
-Schools may hold a small number of reference booklets containing admissions criteria for parents to view and can also provide hard copy application forms if required.
+Schools hold a small number of reference booklets containing admissions criteria for parents to view and can also provide hard copy application forms if required.